CodeYourFuture/CYF-Workshops/git-day-1/README.md

 d) How many files were added in the first commit?
 What were the names of the files?
 e) What is the hash for the first commit in the history?

-In your pair, discuss briefly:

-- what is a commit ?
-- why do we store repositories on GitHub ?
-- what is VSCode used for ?
-- explain the difference between Git and Github

 ### 🧵🗣️ group discussion